-In addition to our 4/2 and 3/2 programs with Penn State, in 2014 the Physics Department and the Department of Materials Science and Engineering at the University of Delaware finalized a 3/2 Program.
+In addition to our 4/2 program with Penn State, in 2014 the Physics Department and the Department of Materials Science and Engineering at the University of Delaware finalized a 3/2 Program.
 In this program, the student spends three years at MU and two years at the University of Delaware.
-Upon completion of the requirements, the student is awarded a Bachelor of Arts in Physics from Millersville University and a Master's degree in Materials Science and Engineering from the University of Delaware.
+Upon completion of the require-ments, the student is awarded a Bachelor of Arts in Physics from Millersville University and a Master's degree in Materials Science and Engineering from the University of Delaware.